jorodman/CS5968Final/README.md

 The output of benchmarking on DOCUMENTS/test_docs, a set of four chatGPT files, 30 paraphrased files, and 100 wikipedia files, is safed to outputs/benchmarking_pairs.txt.
 You can run the program test_solution.py with no paramaters and it will pull from that benchmarking file to compare to our algorithm with either the default params (k=5, h=10, and p=1) or your input params using --k=5, --h=10, and --p=1 (replace with whatever you want).
 Using the --b flag will run benchmarking again on either the folder DOCUMENTS/test_docs or whatever folder you provide to the --d flag.

-Here is a sample command that will print the precision and recall of our program for varying values of K and H:
+Here is a sample command that will print the precision and recall of our program for varying values of K and H using the pre benchmarked output:

-python3 test_solution.py
+python3 test_solution.py --params

 To test the efficiency of our program vs the benchmarking program, run with the flag --t.
 The output is the The command is as follow:

 python3 test_solution.py --t

-To run our program on a larger data set, run the following:

-python3 test_solution.py --l

 Project Structure: The logic for our core algorithm is in plagiarism_detection.cc.
 The flow of the algorithm is in the run() function: